AsimAliMurtaza/cognivia-aws-lambda/README.md

       * Create and manage multiple classes.
       * Enroll and manage students within specific classes.
       * Schedule and manage live class sessions.
+      * Create announcements (messages) in the classes.
   * **Student Profile Management:**
-      * Students can view and update their personal profiles, track their progress, and review past activities.
+      * Students can view and update their personal profiles, track their progress, and manage subscriptions.
   * **User Experience Enhancements:**
       * **Dark Mode Toggle:** Provides a comfortable viewing experience in different lighting conditions.
       * **Session Logging:** Records user activities for audit trails, analytics, and debugging.